-Trading Interval has the meaning given in the NER.

 Trading Protocol means a protocol setting out in reasonable detail the processes and strategy which the Operator uses to generate revenue directly or indirectly from the Facility and/or the Project, which as a minimum must be prepared in accordance with Good Electricity Industry Practice.

 Transaction Documents means:

 [Drafting note: list of the equity, debt and project documents related to the project to be inserted here.
-The shortlisted Proponent is required to provide that information as part of its Financial Value Bid in Stage B of the Tender Process.]
+The shortlisted Proponent is required to propose its definition for Transaction Documents as part of its Financial Value Bid in Stage B of the Tender Process.
+Please note that the equity documents referenced here need only be those from the first entity of substance in the ownership chain of the Operator and finance documents should include funding from third party financiers to finance special purpose vehicles]

-Tripartite Deed means the document entitled "Tripartite Deed" between the Commonwealth, the Operator, the Facility Agent and/or the Security Trustee on behalf of the Financiers in the form attached as Schedule 9 .
+Tripartite Deed means the document entitled "Tripartite Deed" between the Commonwealth, the Operator, the Facility Agent and/or the Security Trustee on behalf of the Financiers substantially in the form attached as Schedule 9 .

 [Trust means [insert].